How to find the Linux image version from command line

 For example, a Generation 2 virtual machine in Azure has version RHEL-8.6-x86_64-Minimal-30GiB-VHD-20221030_150717-Gen2.

-In some situations, when the same timestamp needs to be used for a new image, then an image version is added at the end of the version string, like this: RHEL-8.5-x86_64-Minimal-30GiB-VHD-20211013_075146-v3.
+Images built from the same vendor ISO images uses all the same timestamp (the timestamp the vendor ISO images was built).
+Therefore, in order to differentiate different images, an image version is added at the end of the version string, like this: RHEL-8.5-x86_64-Minimal-30GiB-VHD-20211013_075146-v3.